JuggleHire/jugglehire.com/README.md

 - Team Collaboration

 ## Use Cases
-- All in One Recruitment Software
+- <a href="https://www.jugglehire.com/recruitment-software-for-small-business-owner" target="_blank"> All in One Recruitment Software </a>
 - Talent Acquisition Management
 - Remote Hiring Solution